callumhearne/movie_club/README.md

 ## New Users

-- I am a new user who wanted to be able to post my film reviews and see if I had similar thoughts on films as others did.
+- I am a new user who wanted to be able to post my film reviews and see if they had similar thoughts on films as others did.
 - I am a new user who was looking at other websites to see reviews on with a good search engine to be able to see reviews quick and easy.

 ## Returning User

-- I am a returning user who wants to be able to edit their reviews and chnage scores on repeat viewings of the film.
+- I am a returning user who wants to be able to edit their reviews and change scores on repeat viewings of the film.
 - I am a returning user who wants to be able to delete their reviews if the review feels outdated.

 ## Tablet User